Time to act on insights from landmark survey of Japan's foreign residents | The Japan Times

 Meanwhile, policymakers, you see how normalized the discrimination is now.
 The Olympics loom.
 Get to work before we’re all embarrassed by the bigots.

 Debito’s latest book, “Embedded Racism: Japan’s Visible Minorities and Racial Discrimination,” is out now in paperback.
-Twitter: @arudoudebito
+Twitter: @arudoudebito.
+Your comments and Community story ideas: community@japantimes.co.jp